5 athletes you didn't know have asthma

 Olympic gold medal figure skater, two-time world champion and member of the U.S. Olympic Hall of Fame, Kristi Yamaguchi is an inspiration for aspiring athletes who suffer from asthma.
 In 2008, she was named chairperson for the American Lung Association, helping to promote respiratory health and fight lung disease.

-Kristi has battled asthma since she was a child, but her grace and strength, both on the ice and off it, became an inspiration for many.
+Kristi has battled asthma since childhood, but her grace and strength, both on and off the ice, have become an inspiration for many.

 Top tips for athletic success

-Exercise induced asthma is the most common asthma trigger for athletes to suffer from.
-Exercise induced attacks can be a big hurdle for burgeoning athletes to get over, causing many to question their dreams.
+Exercise-induced asthma is the most common asthma trigger for athletes to suffer from.
+Exercise-induced attacks can be a significant hurdle for budding athletes to overcome, causing many to question their dreams.
 However, much like the accomplished athletes in this list have done, it can be fought and beaten.
 With good planning and a few preventative steps, asthma can be handled and controlled.

-A preventive inhaler, taken once in the morning and once at night, can help control asthma symptoms and keep any attacks at bay.
+A preventive inhaler, taken once in the morning and once at night, can help control asthma symptoms and prevent any attacks from occurring.
 A reliever inhaler, used before exercise or kept close at hand in case of an attack, will prevent any symptoms from getting in the way of a good workout.

-Always make sure to warm up fully before engaging in exercise, particularly in cold weather.
+Always ensure you warm up fully before engaging in exercise, especially in cold weather.
 Afterwards, go through a few warm-down exercises as well, taking particular care to stretch.
 This can help against triggering attacks from sudden shifts in temperature.

 Finally, and perhaps most importantly, set goals and achieve them.
 Once asthma control is part of your routine, you can achieve your athletic goals.